-If you're looking for a luxury travel destination in South America, it's hard to top Chile for its well-run tours, good facilities, and widespread English proficiency.
+If you're looking for a luxury travel destination in South America, it's hard to top Chile for its well-run adventure tours, good facilities, and widespread English proficiency.
 Plus there's great wine...

-Chile occupies a long sliver of land between the high Andes and the Pacific Ocean, stretching some 2,800 miles north to south, but only 265 miles across at its widest point east to west.
+This South American country occupies a long sliver of land between the high Andes and the Pacific Ocean, stretching some 2,800 miles north to south, but only 265 miles across at its widest point east to west.
 This hasn't stopped the country's citizens from becoming some of the wealthiest in South America, however.
 Because of ample natural resources (especially copper) and the most transparent government in Latin America, Chile is a strong and stable economy with a well-developed infrastructure.
 This is a good "first stop" for travelers just starting to venture out to the region.
-These days the overall tourism facilities are good, trouble spots are rare, and tourists will avoid many of the delays and hurdles experienced in less developed neighboring countries.
+These days the overall tourism facilities are good, trouble spots are rare, and tourists will avoid many of the delays and hurdles experienced in less developed neighboring nations.

 The main travel attractions here are the natural ones: the Tierra del Fuego region and Patagonia travel, the Atacama desert, the Chile ski resorts, hiking opportunities in the Andes, and the Chilean wine regions.
 This narrow country borders three others (Argentina, Bolivia, and Peru), so many visitors with ample time combine a visit here with one of its neighbors.